- やさしい日本語

 All registration is done online.
 Please start by registering provisionally using your company email address.

-05. Creating Support Plan for Specified Skilled Worker (i)
+05. Creating a Support Plan for Specified Skilled Worker (i)

-This support can be outsourced to a third party, but the responsibility lies with the receiving company, so be sure to understand the content of the support.
+This support can be outsourced to a third party, but the responsibility lies with the host company.
+Therefore, let's understand the content of the support properly.

-■ Details of Support Plan for Specified Skilled Worker (i)
+■ Support Plan for Specified Skilled Worker (i) Details

 https://jac-skill.or.jp/system/support.php